bimdata/documentation/src/viewer/tutorials/README.md

 # Introduction

 Here you will find tutorials that cover the main features of the viewer.
 Step by step, you will build a complete viewer example by adding a feature at a time.

 ## How to start

 The code examples on the following tutorials can be used in different way.
-You just need to install the viewer and add a canvas with an `id` named `"viewerId"`.

-The simplest way is to start with this code:
+The simplest way is to start with the following code (`index.html`):

 ```html
 <!DOCTYPE html>